kheiss-uwzoo/nv-ingest/docs/docs/extraction/benchmarking.md

 A configurable, dataset-agnostic testing framework for end-to-end validation of nv-ingest pipelines.
 This framework uses structured YAML configuration for type safety, validation, and parameter management.

 ## Dataset Prerequisites

 Before you run any benchmarking or evaluation tests, you must first download the benchmark datasets.
-The three primary datasets used in nv-ingest benchmarking and evaluations are the following:
+The three primary datasets used in nv-ingest benchmarking and evaluations include:

 - **Bo20** - 20 PDFs for quick testing
 - **Bo767** - 767 PDFs for comprehensive benchmarking